Ikh un dos publikum

 By Sam Kasten

-It’s very easy to write about “me and the audience.”
-If an actor has an audience, he can talk and talk.
+It’s very easy to write about “the audience and I.” If an actor has an audience, he can talk and talk.
 It’s bad if an actor has no audience, and it’s just “me without the audience.”
 Speaking is all well and good, but only if people want to hear you speak - not when they’re only interested in listening to someone else.

 And how many actors today find themselves in such a circumstance!
 These days there are a lot of actors - good actors - who have no audience at all.
 How could they have, if the audience doesn’t even see them?
 If they have no role to play in?
 Nowadays, there is one actor who is the ultimate authority.
 Whoever has the final say, not only does he hold all the cards - the others hold nothing at all.